russellochoa/productivity-dashboard/README.md

 2. Start the server: `npm start`
 3. Access the app at `http://localhost:3000`

 The client fetches data through `/api/proxy?url=...`, which relays requests to the configured third-party APIs.
+Other modules may still use `/api/proxy`, but weather requests should call `/api/weather`, which forwards to the dedicated proxy endpoint.